rynaardb/rynaardb.github.io_BK/_posts/2020-02-11-swift-development-on-the-ipad-using-terraform-and-digital-ocean.md

 tags: apple ipad ipad-development ipad-remote-development development remote swift ipad-vm terraform terraform-ipad digital-ocean digital-ocean-ipad swift-development swift-development-ipad xode-ipad  mosh mosh-ipad
 ---

-Since the release of iPadOS 13 the iPad has gained a lot of useful features making it so much more of a viable option for getting real work done.
-That being said, it still lacks in a number of areas, especially in the area of Swift development.
+Since the release of iPadOS 13, the iPad has gained a lot of useful features making it so much more of a viable option for getting real work done.
+That being said, it still lacks in several areas, especially in the area of Swift development.

-Sure, Apple does have it's own Swift Playground app, but as the name suggests, it is nothing more that a playground to learn and for prototyping concepts.
+Sure, Apple does have its own Swift Playground app, but as the name suggests, it is nothing more than a playground to learn and for prototyping concepts.
 Although Xcode on the iPad will be a dream come true for many of us, I don’t see that happening anytime soon.

-In this post we’ll take a look at how to set up a remote machine for Swift development on the iPad with Terraform and Digital Ocean.
+In this post, we’ll take a look at how to set up a remote machine for Swift development on the iPad with Terraform and Digital Ocean.

 ## Prerequisites